brotatotes/bht-automation/bht gen 1/Romans/Chapter 16/Romans 16 11 bht.md

 # Romans 16:11 Commentary Help Text

 ## BHT:
-In this verse, we see the importance of familial relationships within the Christian community, transcending blood ties.
-It reminds us that not everyone in a family may share the same faith, but those who do have a significant impact.
-The verse sheds light on the power dynamics and political intrigue of the time, showing how even in households with differing beliefs, individuals can be committed to their faith.
-Furthermore, it emphasizes the lasting legacy of individuals and the way faith can transform even the seemingly impure.
+This verse emphasizes the significance of familial relationships within the early Christian community, highlighting the bond of faith that transcends blood ties.
+It reveals the diverse spiritual dynamics that existed within households during that time, with the possibility of some individuals being followers of Christ while others had not yet embraced the faith.
+Additionally, it sheds light on the power dynamics within the Roman Empire and the influence of prominent figures on the early Christian community.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
-1. "Salute Herodion, my kinsman" - This verse highlights the importance of familial relationships within the Christian community, emphasizing the bond of faith that transcends blood ties.
+1. "Salute Herodion, my kinsman" - This verse highlights the importance of familial relationships within the early Christian community, emphasizing the bond of faith that transcends blood ties.
-2. "Greet them that be of the household of Narcissus, which are in the Lord" - This quote suggests that even in households where not everyone is a believer, there can still be individuals who are committed to their faith and part of the community of believers.
+2. "Greet them that be of the household of Narcissus, which are in the Lord" - This phrase suggests that while some members of Narcissus' household were believers, others were not, illustrating the diverse spiritual dynamics that existed within households during that time.
-3. "which implies that others in his house, including probably himself, were not Christians" - This statement provides insight into the diversity of beliefs within households, reminding us that not everyone in a family may share the same faith, but it does not diminish the significance of those who do.
+3. "which implies that others in his house, including probably himself, were not Christians" - This commentary sheds light on the possibility that even in households where some individuals were followers of Christ, there were still others who had not yet embraced the faith.

 ### Marvin Vincent:
-1. "Narcissus, a distinguished freedman, held great wealth and influence over Claudius, as mentioned by Juvenal.
-This sheds light on the power dynamics of the time and the potential for freedmen to rise to positions of authority."
+1. "Narcissus, a distinguished freedman, held significant influence over Claudius, as mentioned by Juvenal.
+This sheds light on the power dynamics within the Roman Empire during that time."

-2. "The mention of Messalina being put to death by Narcissus' order highlights the extent of his influence and the political intrigue of the era."
+2. "The mention of Messalina's death by Narcissus' order highlights the extent of his authority and the consequences of his actions."

-3. "Even after Narcissus' death, his name lived on through his household slaves, who would continue to bear his name under the ownership of the emperor or other masters.
-This speaks to the lasting impact and legacy of individuals in ancient Roman society."
+3. "Even after Narcissus' death, his name lived on through his household slaves, who would continue to be identified by his name under the ownership of the emperor or other masters."

 ### John Calvin:
 1. "It is further to be noticed, that we hear nothing here of splendid and magnificent titles, by which we might conclude that men high in rank were Christians; for all those whom Paul mentions were the obscure and the ignoble at Rome."